kanakx/kanakx/README.md

 ### Third-year Computer Science Student at PJAIT Warsaw

-with hands-on experience with SCRUM methodologies and RESTful API development.
+with first, hands-on experience with SCRUM and RESTful APIs.

-### Recent Activities

-- **Microservices:** Enhancing modularity, reusability, and scalability.
-- **Docker:** Developing scalable and isolated environments.
-- **Cloud Computing:** Recently certified as an AWS Certified Cloud Practitioner.

-### Perspective on Software Engineering

-I specialize in backend development, currently expanding my expertise into DevOps.
+I specialize in backend development using Spring Boot and I'm currently expanding my expertise into DevOps.
 Additionally, I possess fundamental skills in SPA frontend development.

 **I aim to deliver palpable value in every project I engage with.**

+### Recent Activities

+- **Microservices:** Building simple, yet highly modular Spring Boot project revolving around data analysis.
+- **Interacting with Operating Systems:** Using Python and Bash to automate real-world tasks like extracting and processing logs.
+- **Docker:** Learning about configuring isolated environments for testing and deployment purposes.
+- **Cloud Computing:** Certified as an AWS Certified Cloud Practitioner.

 #### Programming Languages